-1. The Story Wall in the women’s cell block, beautifully designed by Elliat Rich, shows 23 objects with relationships to the Old Gaol.
-A spotlight synced to the recordings picks out which object in the display the audio story is referring to.
+1. The Story Wall in the Women’s Cell Block shows 23 objects with relationships to the Old Gaol.
+A spotlight synced to voice recordings picks out which object in the display the audio story is referring to.

-2. The two Story People, again in the women’s cell block, created by soft sculpture artist Sia Cox.
-David Nixon ( a local projectionist and filmmaker) crafted a powerful and moving audio and projection on and around one of these story people, telling how the people with mental health troubles were sent to the gaol for their safety and the safety of the community in the days before there was a dedicated mental health facility at the Alice Springs hospital.
+2. The two Story People in the Women’s Cell Block were created by soft sculpture artist Sia Cox and local projectionist and filmmaker David Nixon.
+The installation is a powerful and moving experience about people with mental health troubles sent to the gaol for their safety and the safety of the community before there was a dedicated mental health facility at the Alice Springs Hospital.

-3. There are eight stories playing in the men’s cell blocks, again edited by Dave Nixon.
-Learn how the Old Alice Springs Gaol changed people for good and bad, affecting prisoners, their families, guards and members of the local communities are explained by those who lived the experience.
+3. Eight audio stories playing in the men’s cell blocks, edited by Dave Nixon enable visitors to learn how the Old Alice Springs Gaol changed people for better and for worse.
+The affects on prisoners, their families, guards and members of the local communities are explained by those who lived the experience.
 These include:

 .
 Des Rogers who served time here as a 19 year old in 1969.